owlrana/authentication-project/README.md

-# Authentication Testing Site by Rahul Rana
+# Authentication Project by Rahul Rana

 The full working application with mongodb connected database is deployed on Heroku, at below link: